Is paracetamol safe for kids?

 This medication is often given to children in liquid form to treat symptoms such as pain or a high temperature.
 Paracetamol is available over-the-counter without prescription or with a prescription from your doctor.
 It may be sold as paracetamol or under brand names.

 In 2011, updated guidelines for paracetamol use in children were published by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 The agency says the changes were not made due to safety concerns, but to clarify and better target the correct dosage of paracetamol for children.

-The MHRA confirmed age-appropriate paracetamol is safe to give to babies or children over 2 months old.
+The MHRA confirmed age-appropriate paracetamol is safe to give to babies and children over 2 months old.
 An example of use would be to treat a high temperature following infant vaccinations.

 While liquid paracetamol is available for babies and younger children, older children may be able to swallow paracetamol tablets along with plenty of water.
 Soluble paracetamol tablets that dissolve in water are another option.

-Dosing instructions included with the medicine should be followed to the letter.
+Dosing instructions included with the medication should be followed to the letter.
 If in doubt, talk to your GP, pharmacist or health visitor.

 Guidelines for dosage are based on the child’s: